-1. when can I become a participant in the Plan?
-1 2.
-What are the eligibility requirements for our Plan?
-1 3.
-When is my entry date?
-1 4.
-Are there any employees who are not eligible?
-1 5.
-What must I do to enroll in the Plan?
-1 II OPERATION 1.
-How does this Plan operate?
-2 III CONTRIBUTIONS 1.
-How much of my pay may the Employer redirect?
-2 2.
-What happens to contributions made to the Plan?
-2 3.
-When must I decide which accounts I want to use?
-2 4.
-When is the election period for our Plan?
-2 5.
-May I change my elections during the Plan Year?
-2 6.
-May I make new elections in future Plan Years?
-3 IV BENEFITS 1.
-Health Care Flexible Spending Arrangement 3 2.
-Day Care Flexible Spending Arrangement 4 3.
-Premium Conversion Benefit 4 V BENEFIT PAYMENTS 1.
-When will I receive payments from my accounts?
-5 2.
-What happens if I don't spend all Plan contributions during the Plan Year?
-5 3.
-Family and Medical Leave Act (FMLA) 5 4.
-Uniformed Services Employment and Reemployment Rights Act (USERRA) 5 5.
-What happens if I terminate employment?
-6 6.
-Will my Social Security benefits be affected?
-6 VI HIGHLY COMPENSATED AND KEY EMPLOYEES 1.
-Do limitations apply to highly compensated employees?
-6 VII PLAN ACCOUNTING 1.
-Periodic Statements 6
+1. When can I become a participant in the Plan?
+1

+2. What are the eligibility requirements for our Plan?
+1

+3. When is my entry date?
+1

+4. What must I do to enroll in the Plan?
+1

+II ODEDATION

+OPERATION

+1. How does this Plan operate?
+1

+III CONTRIBUTIONS

+1. How much of my pay may the Employer redirect?
+2

+2. What happens to contributions made to the Plan?

+3. When must I decide which accounts I want to use?

+4. When is the election period for our Plan?
+2

+5. May I change my elections during the Plan Year?
+2

+6. May I make new elections in future Plan Years?
+3

+IV

+BENEFITS

+1. Health Care Flexible Spending Arrangement 3

+2. Day Care Flexible Spending Arrangement 4

+3. Premium Conversion Benefit 4

+V BENEFIT PAYMENTS

+1. When will I receive payments from my accounts?
+4

+2. What happens if I don't spend all Plan contributions during the Plan Year?

+3. Family and Medical Leave Act (FMLA) 5

+4. Uniformed Services Employment and Reemployment Rights Act (USERRA) 5

+5. What happens if I terminate employment?
+5

+6. Will my Social Security benefits be affected?
+6

+VI HIGHLY COMPENSATED AND KEY EMPLOYEES

+1. Do limitations apply to highly compensated employees?
+6

+VII

+PLAN ACCOUNTING

+1. Plan Balances 6

 VIII GENERAL INFORMATION ABOUT OUR PLAN

+1. General Plan Information 6

-1. General Plan Information 6 2.
-Employer Information 7 3.
-Plan Administrator Information 7 4.
+1. General Flatt Information 0

+2. Employer Information 6 3.
+Plan Administrator Information 6 4.
 Service of Legal Process 7 5.
 Type of Administration 7 6.
 Claims Submission 7 IX ADDITIONAL PLAN INFORMATION 1.
 Your Rights Under ERISA 7 2.
-Claims Process 3.
-Qualified Medical Child Support Order 10 x CONTINUATION COVERAGE RIGHTS UNDER COBRA 1.
+Claims Process 8 3.
+Qualified Medical Child Support Order 9 X CONTINUATION COVERAGE RIGHTS UNDER COBRA 1.
 What is COBRA continuation coverage?
-10 2.
+9 2.
 Who can become a Qualified Beneficiary?
 10 3.
 What is a Qualifying Event?
-11 4.
+10 4.
 What factors should be considered when determining to elect COBRA continuation coverage?
 11 5.
 What is the procedure for obtaining COBRA continuation coverage?
-12 6.
+11 6.
 What is the election period and how long must it last?
-12 7.
+11 7.
 Is a covered Employee or Qualified Beneficiary responsible for informing the Plan Administrator of the occurrence of a Qualifying Event?
 12 8.
 Is a waiver before the end of the election period effective to end a Qualified Beneficiary's election rights?
 13 9.
 Is COBRA coverage available if a Qualified Beneficiary has other group health plan coverage or Medicare?
 13 10.
 When may a Qualified Beneficiary's COBRA continuation coverage be terminated?
 13 11.
 What are the maximum coverage periods for COBRA continuation coverage?
-14 12.
+13 12.
 Under what circumstances can the maximum coverage period be expanded?
 14 13.
 How does a Qualified Beneficiary become entitled to a disability extension?
 14 14.
 Does the Plan require payment for COBRA continuation coverage?
-15 15.
+14 15.
 Must the Plan allow payment for COBRA continuation coverage to be made in monthly installments?
-15 16.
+14 16.
 What is Timely Payment for COBRA continuation coverage?
-15 17.
+14 17.
 How is my participation in the Health Care Flexible Spending Arrangement affected?
-15
+14